Darwinex charges 20% quarterly performance fees per invested DARWIN calculated using the HWM (high-water mark) method.

 Let's look at an example of a graph showing the progress of a DARWIN quote.

-In the graph we can see how the HWM is calculated as the months pass.
-In month 3 the HWM1 is calculated for the profit generated in this time period.
-During the next month, no new HWM is generated.
-However, in the twelfth month, HWM1 is outperformed, therefore a new high-water mark is established: HWM2.
+In the next 2 quarters, no new HWM is generated.
+However, in the 12th month, HWM1 is outperformed, so a new high-water mark is established: HWM2.

 At Darwinex performance fee is charged per DARWIN and per investor on a quarterly basis, i.e. every three months.
 The quarter starts when the first investment by an investor is made in the DARWIN.
 Successive investments by the same investor in the same DARWINs have no effect on the starting date of the quarter.

 Each time the quarter ends, if the previous high-water mark has been surpassed, 20% of the net profit (closed profit + open profit) generated in the quarter will be charged to the investor and paid to the trader.

 In the "Investment" section, the subsection named ''Performace fees'' displays all historical performance fees you have paid for your investments, as well as retained performance fees for investments sold during the current quarter.

 Selling an investment before the end of the quarter

 If you sell an investment before quarter-end, performance fees get retained.
 They'll be charged only at the end of the quarter and only if they still apply.